If you find this manual

 PICTURE COMPOSITION AND VIEWFINDERS

-Miranda Sensorex camera As the viewfinder of the SLR shows the very image which is formed by the taking lens, it is easy to check the relation between the subject's perspective and its background, as well as the color tone effects when using color film, exactly as will be exposed on the actual film.
+As the viewfinder of the SLR shows the very image which is formed by the taking lens, it is easy to check the relation

-It also causes absolutely no parallax (difference between the area covered by the viewfinder and by the taking lens) not only in ordinary shooting but, also in all types of close-ups.
+MIRANDA Sensorex has a viewfinder of 0.92 magnification (with 50mm f/I.8 lens) and 95% coverage.
+The size of the picture is intended to match the size of the color slide mount.
+It also causes absolutely no parallax (difference between the area covered by the viewfinder and by the taking lens) not only in ordinary shooting but, also in all types of close-ups. |

-Miranda Sensorex camera The viewfinder on MIRANDA Sensorex is interchangeable and can be changed with the most convenient type according to the purpose of the shot so as to make best use of the camera's capacity.
-The v viewfinders available are the pentaprism type and waist-level finders Types I and 3.
+convenient type according to the purpose of the shot so as to make best use of the camera's capacity.
+The v viewfinders available are

-· For close-up, copying and photomicrographic work, use critical focuser VF 3 .
+the pentaprism type and waist-level finders Types I and 3. · For ordinary shooting it is convenient to use the pentaprism viewfinder which shows the image right side up and right way round. · For low-angle or high position shooting and for candid shots, the waist-level finder VFI becomes useful; however, special care should be taken to avoid light entering the camera through the focusing screen which may cause incorrect exposure. · For close-up, copying and photomicrographic work, use critical focuser VF 3 .
 This viewfinder when collapsed turns into a I 5 times magnifier for critical focusing at the center of the focusing screen.
-When opened it becomes a 5 times magnifier for inspecting the entire picture area.
+When opened it becomes a 5 times magnifier for inspecting the entire picture area. |

 The viewfinder on MIRANDA Sensorex is interchangeable and can be changed with the most convenient type according to the purpose of the shot so as to make best use of the camera's capacity.
 The v viewfinders available are the pentaprism type and waist-level finders Types I and 3.